ComposioHQ/composio-fastapi/README.md

-# Building an AI agent with Composio and FastAPI
+# Building an AI Agent with Composio and FastAPI

-In this guide you will learn how to build a Gmail Agent powered by `Composio`.
+In this guide you will learn how to build a **Gmail Agent** powered by **Composio**.
 The agent will be able to perform all the gmail actions mentioned [here](https://docs.composio.dev/toolkits/gmail#tool-list).

 ## Features